ACEP-WRE for Landowners - FIC

 FSA can provide a Subsidiary Print report that summarizes key eligibility information.
 Ideally, this documentation should be completed at least 2 to 3 months before applying.
 You may need to update documents such as the AGI certification at the start of a new federal fiscal year (October 1).

-Tribal entities must be compliant with Highly Erodible Land/Wetland Conservation provisions but are exempt from AGI provisions.
+Native nations must be compliant with Highly Erodible Land/Wetland Conservation provisions but are exempt from AGI provisions.
 Individuals who apply in their own name for land they own do need to meet AGI provisions even if they personally are American Indian or Alaskan Native.

 Land Ownership Length Requirements